Roblox/creator-docs/content/en-us/scripting/multithreading.md

 The **Actor Messaging API** allows a script, either in a serial or parallel context, to send data to an actor in the same data model.
 Communication through this API is asynchronous, in which the sender doesn't block until the receiver receives the message.

-When sending messages using this API, you need to define a **topic** to for categorizing the message.
+When sending messages using this API, you need to define a **topic** for categorizing the message.
 Each message can only be sent to a single actor, but that actor can internally have multiple callbacks bound to a message.
 Only scripts that are descendants of an actor can receive messages.

 The API has the following methods: